-A product backlog is a term used in Scrum, an agile software development method.
-The backlog is an ordered and prioritized list of everything that needs to be done within a project.
+A backlog is an ordered and prioritized list of everything that needs to be done within a project.
+A product backlog is a term used in scrum, an agile software development method.

-Sometimes people describe an overload of work or personal duties as a backlog.
+Sometimes people describe an overload of work or personal duties as backlog.

 This gives the term a negative reputation.
 A healthy backlog is actually a good thing.

 Orders or tasks can be accepted and do not have to be rejected.
 They come, so to speak, into the waiting queue.
 However, if deadlines are missed, the order backlog turns into overload.
 Here, backlogs are a bad thing.
-It is therefore important to meet these deadlines.
+That's why it's important to meet these deadlines.